© Lisa Jane Rimmer

 “I’d love to see your home, but how can I do that?”

-“Well I’ve asked my Mum and she said that it’s okay for you to ride upon her waterfall of light.”
+“Well I’ve asked my Mum and she said that it’s okay for you to ride on her waterfall of light.”

 “Yippee!”
 Lily shrieked with delight.